Ningde: Industry

-Ningde is the producer of many nonmetallic mineral resources, such as granite, diorite and basalt.
+Ningde is a producer of many nonmetallic mineral resources, such as granite, diorite and basalt.
 The confirmed volume of granite reserves extends to 1,140 million cubic meters, while estimated amount of deposits undiscovered stands at several thousand million cubic meters.
 The mining area for basalt in Bailin, Fuding, known as Fuding Black, covers 0.21 km2 with a total deposit of up to 50 million cubic meters.

 Ningde's rich hydropower resources give it a headstart in metallurgical industries.
 Products such as magnesium, zirconium oxide, aluminum, high-purity silicon carbide, and a series of other silicon products from plants in the prefecture enjoy high reputation and are exempted from examination when exported to Japan.
 Advances in metallurgical technology also aids the shipbuilding industry, a traditional trade in Ningde.
 In recent years, local shipyards have been capable of constructing 10,000-ton steamships.

 Ningde owns electricity industry providing energy supply for the need of local as well as for other metropolitan areas such as Fuzhou and Wenzhou.

 China Datang Corporation runs 2520 MW fired power plant in Fu'an City.
 The first nuclear power plant Ningde Nuclear Power Plant start to operate from 2008.
 CFR-600 is under construction in Xiapu county.

 Battery industry is another fast growing sector in Ningde region.
-CATL (寧德時代), the world's biggest lithium-ion batteries manufacturer has its headquarter and product line combining with upper stream product lines located in Jiaocheng district of Ningde.
+CATL (寧德時代), the world's biggest lithium-ion batteries manufacturer has its headquarters and production lines located in the Jiaocheng district of Ningde.